What is the Meaning of the Scale in a CGPA System?

 The CGPA system relies on several key components, all governed by the chosen scale:

-- Letter Grades: These alphabetic representations categorize performance levels (e.g., excellent, good, satisfactory).
+- Letter Grades: These alphabetic representations categorize performance levels (e.g., excellent, good, satisfactory, needs improvement).
 Letter grades are mapped to corresponding grade points.
+Common letter grades include A+, A, A-, B+, B, B-, C+, C, D, and F, each representing a specific range of performance.

 - Pass Marks and Thresholds: Each scale defines the minimum grade points required to pass a course.
-For instance, on a 10-point scale, a grade point of 4 may be the minimum to pass, whereas, on a 4-point scale, 1.0 may be sufficient.
+For instance, on a 10-point scale, a grade point of 4 may be the minimum to pass, whereas on a 4-point scale, 1.0 may be sufficient.
+These thresholds ensure that students meet basic competency standards before progressing.

 How the Scale Affects CGPA Calculation